 Per the Winnebago County coroner, Wiersum was left outside in 15-degree weather, wearing only pajamas and a sweater.
 She fell at least five times, resulted in several broken bones, bruises, and cuts.
 Her death was listed as hypothermia.

 This week, the victim’s family filed a lawsuit against in the nursing home at the Winnebago County Courthouse.
 The plaintiffs are accusing The Heritage of emotional pain, distress, physical pain, wrongful death, and of violating Wiersum’s rights.
 Although an amount has not been disclosed, the plaintiffs are seeking damages for medical and funeral expenses.

 Keep in mind that if you or a loved one have been victim to nursing home abuse and/or neglect, a nursing home abuse attorney can assist you.
-At McIver Brown law firm, our experienced team of nursing home abuse attorneys can help you understand your legal rights and fight to ensure you have a successful chance in winning your lawsuit.
-Give us a call today for a no-obligation, free consultation.
+Nursing home abuse attorneys can help you understand your legal rights and fight to ensure you have a successful chance in winning your lawsuit.
+Call today for a no-obligation, free consultation.

 Wisconsin Ex-Nursing Home Aid Gets Jail Time for Nursing Home Abuse